 A trip to Hawaii Volcanoes National Park is a must for any island visitor, and many residents visit the park regularly for the many special events that are held there throughout the year.
-Before you make a trip to the park, be sure to check out their website for park hours, advisories about weather conditions or ongoing eruptions, and how you can visit the Jaggar Museum or the Volcano Art Center.
+Before you make a trip to the park, be sure to check out their website for park hours, advisories about weather conditions or ongoing eruptions, and how you can visit the Volcano Art Center, the Thurston Lava Tube, the Kilauea Visitor Center, and other natural attractions in the park.
 There is also lodging at the national park at the Volcano House or campsites that can be reserved in advance.

 Hawai'i is such a large island that it takes 6-8 hours of straight driving to get around it without stopping.
 The best advice is to allow yourself at least 2-3 days to travel around the island—a week is better.

 Wherever you’re headed, make sure you do it in daylight because Big Island roads are not always well-lit at night in some areas and there are places where your cell phone may not pick up a signal.

 Hawai'i is simply a gorgeous island.
 Three huge mountains dominate the island scenery and slice through the island landscape.

 - Mauna Kea (meaning ‘white mountain’ because of the snow that covers its peaks during winter),